 Fixed assets are recorded at cost if purchased, or fair value if contributed, using a capitalization threshold of \$1,000.
 Depreciation is computed on the straight-line method over 7-40 years for buildings and improvements, 3-7 years for furniture and equipment, 5-30 years for leasehold improvements and 5 years for vehicles.
-Depreciation expense was \$149,418 in the year ended June 30, 2019.
+Depreciation expense was \$142,890 in the year ended June 30, 2020.

+I. Revenue Recognition

-I. Contributions
+Contributions

+Contributions are recognized as revenue in the period the promise is received, if determined collectible.
+Contributions of assets other than cash are recorded at their estimated fair value on the date contributed.
 All contributions are considered available for unrestricted use unless specifically restricted by the donor.
 Amounts received that are designated for future periods or restricted by the donor for specific purposes are reported as net assets with donor restrictions.
 Donor restricted contributions are reported as increases in net assets with donor restrictions.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported on the Statement of Activities as net assets released from restrictions.
 Contributions received with donor-imposed restrictions that are met in the same year in which the contributions are received are classified as unrestricted contributions.
+If the Organization receives a conditional contribution and does not meet the conditions, the contribution is returned based on the agreement.